-The Company had cash and cash equivalents of \$17.3 million as of December 31, 2020.
+The Company had cash and cash equivalents of \$30.4 million as of December 31, 2021.
 On January 6, 2021, the Company entered into a securities purchase agreement with certain institutional purchasers that purchased 4.2 million shares of its common stock in a registered direct offering at a price of \$2.851 per share.
 The Company raised net proceeds of \$11.1 million after deducting offering expenses.
-In addition, subsequent to December 31, 2020, the Company sold 1.2 million shares of its common stock for net proceeds of \$3.3 million under its at-the-market agreement with Cowen and Company, LLC.
+During the year ended December 31, 2021, the Company sold 2.9 million shares of its common stock for net proceeds of \$12.2 million under its at-the-market agreement with Cowen and Company, LLC.